Yes. In-person appointments are preferred. Virtual meetings are available in the event of illness, travel, health or mobility issues.

 My practice adheres to a "reschedule only" policy.

-Once I receive your request to reschedule an appointment, I will offer you at least one alternative appointment date/time the week before, during, or after the originally-scheduled appointment.
-You will then have up to 2 hours to accept or decline the suggested alternative.
-If you decline the alternative and/or if I do not hear back from you within 2 hours, both the original appointment and the alternative time(s) will be forfeited and a missed session fee will apply.
+If you decline a suggested alternative and/or if I do not hear back from you within the specified time allotted, both the original appointment and the alternative time(s) will be forfeited and a missed session fee will automatically apply.

 Do you work with children and adolescents?